Change is a constant in any organization, and managing change effectively is critical to ensuring its success.

 Many organisations, nowadays, make change management plan to implement change in an organised way.

-The benefits of preparing a change management plan are to:
+The purpose of preparing a change management plan are to:

-Provide clarity: Knowing process is crucial for successful implementation of change.
+Providing clarity: Knowing process is crucial for successful implementation of change.
 And a good plan provides a clear picture which helps to understand entire change initiative.
+A change management plan clearly outlines what change is being made, including the scope of the change, the reasons for it, and the expected outcomes.
+This helps stakeholders to understand the purpose of the change and what is expected of them.

 Steps to create change management plan